abmajith/verilog-riscV32I-machine/README.md

 It is a lot to digest, it is important to have a global computing architecture and working principle to organize our thoughts and develop organized software.
-For a detailed picture and discussion about processors and their architecture, it is important to have a habit of referring to intellectual academic journals and open-source material.
+For a detailed picture and discussion about processors and their architecture refer to intellectual academic journals and open-source material.

 I wrote a short description on the page
 <a href="https://github.com/abmajith/verilog-riscV32I-machine/tree/main/notesVonNeumanArch"